 This one could be a little tougher to figure out on your own.
 There is a difference between corrective neck stretching and stretching to feel good.

-3. You shouldn’t be stretching your neck at all!
+3. You shouldn’t be stretching your neck at all.

 Did you know that chronic neck tightness can be a sign of a weak core?

+It’s quite common, and if that is the case for you, no amount of stretching will help (and can even aggravate your problem!)
 The deep, stabilizing muscles of your neck are connected by fascia to the deep muscles of your core.
 If your deep core is not working properly, then your neck will often kick in and try to help.

 Ever notice that your neck is always sore or tight after a good ab workout?

+This could be a sign that your neck is compensating for your core.
 Stop stretching your neck, learn how to strengthen your core the right way, and see a specialist who can help you.

-There’s a good chance you could be not stretching correctly, the stretches aren’t right for you, or you’ve completely missed the root cause of your neck pain and you shouldn’t be stretching at all!
+If you’re dealing with chronic neck problems that aren’t responding to stretching, there’s a good chance you could be not stretching correctly, the stretches aren’t right for you, or you’ve completely missed the root cause of your neck pain and you shouldn’t be stretching at all.